The Wonderful Wizard of Oz: Dorothy, Uncle Henry, and the Witches

 Baum's wife Maud Gage frequently visited their newborn niece, Dorothy Louise Gage, whom she adored as the daughter she never had.
-The infant became gravely sick and died aged five months in Bloomington, Illinois on November 11, 1898, from "congestion of the brain".
+The infant became gravely sick and died at the age of five months in Bloomington, Illinois, on November 11, 1898, from "congestion of the brain".
 Maud was devastated.
-To assuage her distress, Frank made his protagonist of The Wonderful Wizard of Oz a girl named Dorothy, and he dedicated the book to his wife.
+To assuage her distress, Baum made his protagonist of The Wonderful Wizard of Oz a girl named Dorothy, and he dedicated the book to his wife.
 The baby was buried at Evergreen Cemetery, where her gravestone has a statue of the character Dorothy placed next to it.
+Baum's mother-in-law, activist Matilda Joslyn Gage, has also been cited as one of the inspirations for Dorothy.

-Decades later, Jocelyn Burdick—the daughter of Baum's other niece Magdalena Carpenter and a former Democratic U.S. Senator from North Dakota—asserted that her mother also partly inspired the character of Dorothy.
-Burdick claimed that her great-uncle spent "considerable time at the Сarpenter homestead... and became very attached to Magdalena."
+Decades later, Jocelyn Burdick—the daughter of Baum's other niece, Magdalena Carpenter, and a former Democratic U.S. Senator from North Dakota—asserted that her mother also partly inspired the character of Dorothy.
+Burdick claimed that her great-uncle spent "considerable time at the Сarpenter homestead ... and became very attached to Magdalena".
 Burdick has reported many similarities between her mother's homestead and the farm of Aunt Em and Uncle Henry.

 Uncle Henry was modeled after Henry Gage, Baum's father-in-law.
 Bossed around by his wife Matilda, Henry rarely dissented with her.
 He flourished in business, though, and his neighbors looked up to him.
 Likewise, Uncle Henry was a "passive but hard-working man" who "looked stern and solemn, and rarely spoke".

-The witches in the novel were influenced by witch-hunting research gathered by Matilda Gage.
+The witches in the novel were influenced by witch-hunting research gathered by Matilda Joslyn Gage.
 The stories of barbarous acts against accused witches scared Baum.
 Two key events in the novel involve wicked witches who meet their death through metaphorical means.
+Baum's biographers have also drawn correlations between Baum's Good Witch and Gage's feminist writings.